slawascichy/docker-openldap-proxy/README.md

 ### 3.3.
 GUID/SID Support

-The 'objectGUID` and 'objectSid` attributes are binary attributes specific to Active Directory.
-We haven't yet been able to resolve the issue of correctly mapping the 'objectGUID` field (AD) to the 'entryUIID` field (OpenLDAP).'
+The `objectGUID` and `objectSid` attributes are binary attributes specific to Active Directory.
+We haven't yet been able to resolve the issue of correctly mapping the `objectGUID` field (AD) to the `entryUIID` field (OpenLDAP).
 I've started a thread on [objectGUID to entryUUID mapping in OpenLDAP proxy with AD](https://serverfault.com/questions/1190133/objectguid-to-entryUUID-mapping-in-openldap-proxy-with-AD) - we'll see if someone can solve the problem.

 ## 4. Authentication and Authorization